replication-studies/submissions/README.md

 ## Acceptance

 Once the reviewer considers the manuscript is ready, it will be accepted for publication and it will get a DOI number.
 The article will appear [here](https://github.com/replication-studies/articles).

+The articles will be available under the Creative Commons Attribution License.
+Check the details [here](https://choosealicense.com/licenses/cc-by-4.0/).

 ## Payment